xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/facebook_feed.md

 2. If you do not have a Facebook account yet, you can create it at [https://www.facebook.com/business](https://www.facebook.com/business).
 {% endnote %}

-The Facebook Ads & Instagram Ads addon allows you to upload your product catalog to Facebook and then use this catalog to promote (NOT sell) goods via ads in both Facebook and Instagram.
+The Facebook Ads & Instagram Ads addon allows you to upload your product catalog to Facebook and then use this catalog to promote goods via ads in both Facebook and Instagram.
+So as a result you will have the product from your X-Cart store imported into your [Facebook Catalog](https://www.facebook.com/business/help/890714097648074?id=725943027795860 "Product Feed Generation and Upload to Facebook").
+The addon does NOT facilitate the creation of a [Facebook Page Shop](https://www.facebook.com/business/help/238403573454149?id=206236483305742 "Product Feed Generation and Upload to Facebook").

 Catalog uploading is done with the help of a product feed generation in X-Cart.

 {% toc %}